Puquan/azure_language-understand/README.md

 # azure_Language_understand

-A project by Microsoft Azure, its function of language understanding.
+A project by Microsoft Azure, its function is based on language understanding.